ade-sede/42sh/README.md

 NAME| for 'foo' in bar; do ls; done
 NEWLINE| ls '\n' ls
 IO_NUMBER| ls ./srcs '2'&>1

 ### Rules
+Bellow the Backus Naur form of the POSIX Grammar which we parse and execute.

 Symbol|Components|
 :-:|:--
 complete_commands| complete_commands newline_list complete_command<br/>                                complete_command